 Supported the Northwest Regional Development Agency to take responsibility for two areas of activity within the Tourism Team.
 These were: Industry Performance Survey-Management, Review; and Reporting and Market Intelligence-Analysis, Review, Reporting.

-The B&B sector in the UK was analysed to identify key elements of supply and demand that could be applied to the development of a network of homestays planned in India.
+The Bed & Breakfast sector in the UK was analysed to identify key elements of supply and demand that could be applied to the development of a network of homestays planned in India.

 Extensive market research and stakeholder consultation informed a Visitor Development Strategy to enable Princes Risborough to roll out its existing Visitor Action Plan by linking elements of the town’s visitor offer into an integrated plan.

 The 3-year Business Plan needed to address restructuring and funding constraints, while supporting local businesses, providing high quality service and increasing income.
 Relocation, proactive marketing, developing sales skills were key recommendations.

 Interpretative Heritage Trails and maps were developed for Lullingstone Roman Villa, Parham Park and Petworth to encourage visitors to explore the wider area, spreading the benefits of tourism spend to local businesses and communities.

 Detailed feasibility study to develop a cluster of high quality buildings and public space that together would create a sense of arrival at the Stade in Hastings.